Rusty bush lark

-The rusty bush lark (Calendulauda rufa), also known as the rusty lark is a species of lark in the family Alaudidae found in the Sahel region of north-central Africa.
+The rusty bush lark (Calendulauda rufa), also known as the rusty lark, is a species of lark in the family Alaudidae found in the Sahel region of north-central Africa.

+Description

+It is a small lark, 13–15 cm long, rusty-brown above, with a dark tail with (unlike many larks) no white on the sides.
+The head has a broad buff supercilium (eyebrow).
+The underparts are pale to buffy, unstreaked except for a few streaks on the side of the upper breast.
+The bill is dark brownish above, with a pale base on the underside.
+The song is given in flight, and is described as 'pleasing', without any further details described.
+Its nest, eggs, and breeding behaviour remain unknown.

 Taxonomy and systematics

 The rusty bush lark was formerly placed in the genus Mirafra.
-It was moved to Calendulauda based on its vocalizations and plumage combined with the results of a large molecular genetic study of the Alaudidae by Per Alström and collaborators that was published in 2023.
+It was moved to the genus Calendulauda, based on its plumage combined with the results of a large molecular genetic study of the Alaudidae by Per Alström and collaborators that was published in 2023.